applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 8. Choose your own adventure.
 The idea is to give you unstructured time to allow you to explore topics and tools that are most interesting to you!

 # Additional resources and links
-This is a non-exhaustive list focused primarily on tools related to 'omics analysis for secondary metabolsm.
+This is a non-exhaustive list focused primarily on tools related to metagenomics analysis and 'omics data integration for secondary metabolsm.
 It is overlapping but including updated links from the [Secondary Metabolites Bioinformatics Portal](https://www.secondarymetabolites.org/)!

+## Slides from the 2024 Microbial Secondary Metabolites in Microbiomes workshop
+-**[Link to slides]**

 ## General tools for detection of biosynthetic gene clusters (BGCs)
 - **[antiSMASH](https://antismash.secondarymetabolites.org/#!/start)**: **anti**biotics and **S**econdary **M**etabolite **A**nalysis **S**hell, a bacterial biosynthetic gene cluster prediction and characterization tool